Sakura thought she was out of tears.

 Tahu agreed.
 It seemed, on balance, an excessively fair trade, even to his young and stupid self.

-He had few opinions about his new lease on life, at first.
-He was just happy to be alive.
-When he was told that it was Leader Giovanni, of all people, who had purchased him, it felt like a dream.
+He had few opinions about his new lease on life, at first, just happy to have it.
+When he was told that it was Leader Giovanni, of all people, who had purchased him, what already felt like a dream became downright fantastic.
 Even a gutter punk from another region like him knew about the youngest Champion in Kanto history.
 Apparently the Viridian Gym Leader was paying a premium for psychic and dark renegades, even without training.

-Traveling to Kanto felt like something out of a kid’s movie.
+Traveling to Kanto, the surrealism of his situation was hard to shake, like he’d stepped into a kid’s movie.
 A month before, he had been a petty criminal.
 No prospects, barely any money to his name.
 Now he was on his way to a foreign region, where food and lodging would be provided indefinitely, as well as training for his latent psychic powers, all so he could help one of the most powerful trainers in the world.

 And all I had to do to earn it was try to kill someone, and get branded a renegade, he remembers thinking as he watched the island he would soon call home approach in the distance.